 6. CPR training: students will be required (on their own) to obtain and keep current cpr training throughout their yoga teaching career.
 It is suggested to also obtain and keep current first aid training.
 Students will seek these trainings on their own time and expense, and show proof of CPR training upon graduation of program.

 7. Weekly yoga experience and meditation journal: This log of all yoga classes and workshops taken is to be kept between teacher trainers and the individual student, for brief advice and discussions, and to help keep track of non-contact hours of training.
 It will be kept up to date to hand in at any given time.
-Meditation journal is a personal journal for student to write and experience meditation learning journey and process.
+Meditation journal is a personal journal for student to write daily and experience meditation learning journey and process.

 8. Outside yoga retreat or conference: This is to be completed within the year and a half program time.
 The retreat will be approved by Laws of Yoga, Yoga School and a brief review of comments will be handed in, as well as a curriculum studied.